Amareteklay/quteba/README.md

 - Nav bar and footer background color was inspired by [this](https://www.mp.se/goteborg/just-nu/goteborg-ska-vara-en-karnvapenfri-zon/).
 - I copied and edited the deployment procedure from our [hackathon project readme]().
 - Code for user registration and signals was adapted from [this](https://www.devhandbook.com/django/user-registration/) and [this](https://www.devhandbook.com/django/user-profile/).

 ### Acknowledgements
+#
+I have learnt from [Daisy](https://github.com/Daisy-McG), my mentor at the Code Institute, many ways to make this project better.
+Her valuable comments have enhanced the quality of this website a lot.
+Thank you [Daisy](https://github.com/Daisy-McG)!

+#

 #### [BACK TO TOP](https://github.com/Amareteklay/quteba#readme)